|

 - unclear what they represented (cripples, drowned

-out of widespread use
+and therefore they fell out of widespread use

 - but modern insights into the egg-laying behaviour of